 - or the difference in spell lists,

 - or that Delving Deeper builds on the basis of ODnD to go farther, like by measuring encumbrance in lbs instead of coin, and also by having STR have an impact on how much you can carry.
 In the original rules, everybody was the same, a measly bookworm and a hardy fighter both got encumbered down to half movement at 1500 to 3000 coin.
-Delving Deeper lets Hercules carry double the weight of hungry louie, and halves movement at 100-150 lbs for a weakling and at 200-300 lbs for a strongman.
-A slight deviation, but one that places the Original load in the bandwidth of average to strong characters.
+Delving Deeper lets Hercules carry double the weight of hungry Louie, and halves movement at 100-150 lbs for a weakling and at 200-300 lbs for a strongman.
+A slight deviation, but one that places the Original load in the bandwidth of average to strong characters, which is sensible.

-- For calculating prime requisites, Original DnD has some complex web of 3:1 and 2:1 calculations of various attributes, while DD simplifies this and declares every 2 points of wisdom to raise any prime requisite for the purpose of calculating XP bonuses.
+- For calculating prime requisites, Original DnD has some calculations of various attributes, while DD simplifies this and declares every 2 points of wisdom to raise any prime requisite for the purpose of calculating XP bonuses.

 - DD gives characters with a constitution score of 3-6 at least a 20% chance to survive system shock, while ODnD did not give them any.

 So they are not exactly the same; but on most issues they go hand in hand without conflict, and Delving Deeper represents, without doubt, one of the most faithful and most useful “clones” of the “0e” Original Dungeons & Dragons, and where it differs from the original, it does so in a useful and constructive way.

 The more important difference – Thief skills – is that Original DnD from supplement Greyhawk gives the Thief this advancement table, where climbing sheer surfaces starts at 88% and rises to 100% skill, while moving silently starts at 20% and rises in 5% increments, also to 100% at level 12, etc. Other versions like B/X or BECMI or Advanced D&D have their own tables for this skill progression.